Azure/PyRIT/doc/code/auxiliary_attacks/agentic_attacks/0_agentic_security.md

-# Agent Security
+# Agentic Security

-Agent security evaluations test whether AI agents with tool access (file system, code execution, shell commands) can be manipulated into performing malicious actions.
+Agentic security evaluations test whether AI agents with tool access (file system, code execution, shell commands) can be manipulated into performing malicious actions.
 Unlike standard prompt injection tests that target the LLM itself, these evaluations target the **agent's tool-use capabilities**, the combination of LLM reasoning and tool execution that can lead to business impact.

 ## How It Works